channotation/chap/README.md

 # CHAP - The Channel Annotation Package #

 CHAP is a tool for the functional annotation of ion channel structures written in C++.
-See the website under [www.channotation.org](www.channotation.org) for a full documentation.
+See the website under [https://www.channotation.org](www.channotation.org) for a full documentation including installation instructions and usage examples.

 ## Prerequisites ##